-Fig. 5.
-In case of router failures the traffic is deviated from/to different locations in the network which leads to a better traffic distribution than in case of link failures.
+Fig. 6.
+In case of router failures the traffic is deviated from different locations in the network which leads to a better traffic distribution than in case of link failures.

-LRP-Standard uses the backup paths of both RP-Standard and LP-Standard.
-Since link bypasses allocate their capacity at different locations than router bypasses, it requires clearly more capacity than their maximum.
-The increased traffic distribution that lead to reduced backup capacity requirements with RP-Standard (cf. Figure 5) motivated the substitution of link bypasses (SLB) concept.
-The substitution of the LinkBypass(PLR, NHOP) backup paths by suitable RouterBypass(PLR, NNHOP) backup paths - where possible - leads to a notable reduction of required backup capacity in Figures 4(a) and 4(b).
-Here, different NNHOPs act as MPs and increase the backup capacity sharing potential.
-The LRP-SLB concept requires 22-49% less capacity than LRP-Standard although it protects against exactly the same failures.
-However, the last links of the primary paths cannot be protected by suitable link bypasses.
-Hence, the push back mechanism (PBM) increases the traffic spreading through the PushBackBupass(PLR, NHOP) also for the last link if the path contains more than one link.
-It requires additional 10 to 22% less capacity than LRP-SLB.
-Note that LRP-SLB and LRP-PBM require even clearly less capacity than LP-Standard where only link failures are protected.
+LRP-Standard uses the backup paths of both RP-Standard and LP-Standard and requires clearly more capacity than their maximum.
+Hence, LP-Standard allocates its capacity at different locations than RP-Standard.
+As a consequence, the substitution of the $LinkDetour(PLR, r{tail})$ backup paths through suitable $RouterDetour(PLR, r{tail})$ backup paths where possible (SLD) leads to a notable reduction of required backup capacity in Figures 5(a) and 5(b).
+However, the last links of the primary paths cannot be protected by suitable router detours.
+This motivated the push back mechanism (PBM).
+It requires 10 to 30% less capacity than LRP-Standard and LRP-SLD although it protects against exactly the same failures.
+The substitution of the $LinkDetour(PLR, r{tail})$ for the last link on the primary paths in LRP-SLD by a $PushBackDetour(PLR, r{tail})$ in LRP-BPM leads to this significant performance gain due to a better traffic distribution around the outage location.
+This effect is similar to the effect seen for RP-Standard that is illustrated in Figure 6.
+Note that LRP-PBM requires even clearly less capacity than LP-Standard where only link failures are protected.
 The impact of this improvement increases also with the average node degree.
-In general, Figure 4(a) illustrates that the network size has a small impact on the required backup capacity while Figure 4(b) shows that the network connectivity in terms of the average node degree reduces the required backup capacity significantly, in particular if backup capacity sharing is enforced through mechanisms that support load distribution around the outage location.
+In general, Figure 5(a) illustrates that the network size has a rather small impact on the required backup capacity while Figure 5(b) shows that the network connectivity in terms of the average node degree reduces the required backup capacity significantly, in particular if backup capacity sharing is enforced through mechanisms that support load distribution around the outage location.